The 17th International

 12:10-13:40 Lunch/Poster Lunch/Poster Lunch/Poster

-Session chair: Bo Jiang Session chair: Osvaldo Campanella Session chair: Lingyun Chen
+Session chair: Osvaldo Campanella Session chair: Sylvie Turgeon Session chair: Lingyun Chen

-13:40-14:00 C1-223 Red kidney bean polysaccharide alleviative DSS-induce colitis via regulating the gut microbiota C11-210 Exploring Functional Hydrocolloids from New Zealand Ferns C21-195 - Texturization of Plant-Based Products: Strengthening Pea Protein Gels with Collagen and Enzymatic Crosslinking
+13:40-14:00 C1-223 Red kidney bean polysaccharide alleviative DSS-induce colitis via regulating the gut microbiota C11-210 Exploring Functional Hydrocolloids from New Zealand Ferns C21-221 - Physical cross-linking and hydrogen bond-driven Hericium erinaceus β-glucan into a hydrogel containing tannic acid for wound healing

 14:00-14:20 C2-226.
 Gut microbiota modulation by guar gum: Potential prebiotic effects and structural correlations C12-187.
 Structural Insights into Plant Proteins: Composition, Function, and Product Development C22-254.
 Functional and molecular characteristics of aqueous extracts from seaweed particle fractions